Actual Freedom ~ Frequently Asked Questions

 the make-up of the attentiveness being applied ... as distinct from, say, the buddhistic ‘mindfulness’ (which is another ball-game

 entirely).
-In other words the focus is upon how identity in toto is standing in the way of the already always existing peace-on-earth being
+In other words the focus is upon how the identity in toto is standing in the way of the already always existing peace-on-earth being

 apparent just here right now’.